kaconant/todo-react-app/README.md

 - 🎨 **CSS Modules for Styling** - Scoped styles for better maintainability.
 - ⚡ **Fast State Management with Redux Toolkit** - Efficient updates with slices and reducers.
 - 🔥 **TypeScript Support** - Type safety and enhanced developer experience.
+- 📘 **Storybook for Component Development** – Build, document, and visually test UI components in isolation.
 - 📦 **Package Management with pnpm** - Faster, more efficient dependency handling.

 ## 🛠 Tech Stack